Takenouchi-ryū: History

 According to the Takenouchi Keisho Kogo Den, the document recording the establishment and development of the school, Takenouchi Hisamori retired to the mountains near the Sannomiya shrine to train his martial skills.
 He practiced there for six days and six nights, wielding a bokken (wooden sword) two shaku and four sun in length (about 2 ft.
 4 in. or 72 cm), a relatively long weapon for his purportedly short stature.
 On the sixth night he fell asleep from exhaustion using his bokken as a pillow.
 He was woken by a mountain priest with white hair and a long beard who seemed so fearsome to Hisamori that he thought it must be an incarnation of the god Atago.
-Hisamori attacked the stranger, but was defeated.
+Hisamori attacked the stranger, but he was defeated.
 The priest said to him "When you meet the enemy, in that instant, life and death are decided.
 That is what is called hyōhō (military strategy)." (凡そ敵に向へば時を移さず、たちどころに殺生降伏させる。これが兵法といふものぞ。) He then took Hisamori's bokken, told him that long weapons were not useful in combat, and broke it into two daggers one shaku and two sun long.
 The priest told Hisamori to put these in his belt and call them kogusoku, and taught him how to use them in grappling and close combat.
 These techniques became called koshi no mawari, literally "around the hips".
 The priest then taught Hisamori how to bind and restrain enemies with rope, using a vine from a tree.
 Then the priest disappeared mysteriously amidst wind and lightning.

 Takenouchi Hisamori's second son Hitachinosuke Hisakatsu became the second head of Takenouchi Ryū after his father formally passed him the tradition at the age of 64.
 He and his successor and son Kaganosuke Hisayoshi added their own techniques to the curriculum, extending it into a complete sōgō bujutsu system.